vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/sandpack.md

 In it, you can use 3 directives:

-- `@file FullPathFile` then a code block to add files, you can also set the file options, for example: `@file FullPathFile {active readOnly hidden}`
+- `@file FullPathFile` then a code block to add files, you can also set the file options, for example: `@file FullPathFile [active readOnly hidden]`
 - `@options` then a javascript block to customize "options"
 - `@setup` then a javascript block to customize "customSetup"